darrellroot/PackageSwiftPcapng/README.md

 # PackageSwiftPcapng

-Waring: PackageSwiftPcapng is a 0.x release.
-The API and resulting data structure are not guaranteed to be stable.
+**Warning: PackageSwiftPcapng is a 0.x release.
+The API and resulting data structure are not guaranteed to be stable.**

 .pcapng files encode network packet captures.  .pcapng replaces the older .pcap file format and is the default output format used by Wireshark.
 The pcapng file format is documented at https://github.com/pcapng/pcapng/   A set of test .pcapng files for decode is at https://github.com/hadrielk/pcapng-test-generator